MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/password-reset-m365-ent-test-environment.md

 # Password reset for your Microsoft 365 test environment

-*This Test Lab Guide can only be used for Microsoft 365 Enterprise test environments.*
+*This Test Lab Guide can only be used for Microsoft 365 for enterprise test environments.*

 Azure Active Directory (Azure AD) self-service password reset (SSPR) allows users to reset or unlock their passwords or accounts.

 This article describes how you can configure and test password resets in your Microsoft 365 test environment in three phases:

-1. Create the Microsoft 365 Enterprise test environment.
+1. Create the Microsoft 365 for enterprise test environment.
 2. Enable password writeback.
 3. Configure and test password reset for the User 3 account.

 ![Test Lab Guides for the Microsoft cloud](../media/m365-enterprise-test-lab-guides/cloud-tlg-icon.png)

 > [!TIP]
-> Click [here](../media/m365-enterprise-test-lab-guides/Microsoft365EnterpriseTLGStack.pdf) for a visual map to all the articles in the Microsoft 365 Enterprise Test Lab Guide stack.
+> Click [here](../media/m365-enterprise-test-lab-guides/Microsoft365EnterpriseTLGStack.pdf) for a visual map to all the articles in the Microsoft 365 for enterprise Test Lab Guide stack.

 ## Phase 1: Configure password hash synchronization for your Microsoft 365 test environment